Junaid-Aftab/Non-Uniform-QFT/README.md

 While efficient classical algorithms exist for this transform, a fully quantum analogue had not been systematically developed.
 This project implements and evaluates a quantum algorithm that approximates the NUDFT using low-rank structure and block-encoding techniques.

----

 # What This Project Does

-This repository provides a **computational framework for studying the NUQFT algorithm**, including:
+This repository provides a computational framework for studying the NUQFT algorithm, including:

 ### 1. Classical Baselines